82nd Annual Midwest Political Science Association Conference

 If you are interested in serving as a section chair at a future MPSA conference, please fill out and submit this short form.

-The MPSA would like to extend a wholehearted thank you and expression of gratitude to the 81st Annual MPSA Conference Program Co-Chairs, Gisela Sin, University of Illinois, Urbana-Champaign and Elizabeth Suhay, American University.
+The MPSA would like to extend a wholehearted thank you and expression of gratitude to the 82nd Annual MPSA Conference Program Co-Chairs, Hans C. Noel, Georgetown University and Jae-Jae Spoon, University of Pittsburgh-Pittsburgh Campus.
 Without their leadership, hard work and dedication, the annual conference would not be possible.

 Sect.
 2 – Representation and Electoral Systems